centre-for-humanities-computing/newsFluxus/README.md

-# NewsFluxus - Demo #
+# NewsFluxus #

-Tool for representing change and persistence in newspapers.
+Tool for modelling change and persistence in newspaper content.
 For an exposition of the underlying method see [Detection of Persistent Change in Nordic Newspapers](https://centre-for-humanities-computing.github.io/Nordic-Digital-Humanities-Laboratory/portfolio/news_c19_method/).

 ## Prerequisites